-Figure 1
+Figure 1.
+Histogram of BOD amounts for private and state laboratories.

 The distribution of private bod measurement is symmetrical while the state is more left skewed with an outlier at 80(table1).
 The center of distribution is 34.636 for private and 25.273 for state, both of these numbers are the mean (table 1).
 The dispersion is 10.452 for private and 19.683 for state, both numbers were the standard deviation.
 I chose to use mean/ standard deviation because I found it interesting comparing the two graphs standard deviation because it showed the private data was more usable do to having a lower standard deviation than the state lab.